memfault/interrupt/_drafts/git-bisect.md

 This article is a personal story of a time I had to run a bisect on a repository, and the thoughts that went through my mind as it happened.
-I touch on how to find a bug using git’s bisect feature, and go over some easy strategies to narrow your search space as much as possible.
+I touch on how to find a bug using git’s bisect feature and go over some easy strategies to narrow your search space as much as possible.
 Lastly, I detail some ways of speeding up that search through git bisect’s automation options.